 Mississippi Absentee Ballot Guide

-- Voter Registration: Postmarked 30 days before the election
+- Voter Registration: Postmarked by the 5th Saturday before Election Day

 - Absentee Ballot Application: No specific deadline.
 We recommend requesting your ballot at least one month before an election

 - Voted Absentee Ballot: Received by 5:00 p.m. on the day before the election

 Recommended: Use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.